antixenoinitiative/axiwiki/Ace-Score-Calculator.md

 3. Replace "time taken in seconds" input with a more user-friendly "hh:mm:ss" format
 4. Integrate with a leaderboard database, adding the optional "submit" and "video link" parameters
 5. Add more cool visuals in addition to, or as an optional replacement of, the radar chart
+6. Integrate with EDSY to allow for builds import